Free shipping from €99 (NL and BE)

 Choice of materials and functionality

-The difference compared to standard jackets lies in their construction and the materials used.
-You’ll notice this straight away when using them in the field.
+The difference from standard jackets lies in their construction and the materials used.
+You notice this immediately when using them in the field.
+Many modern tactical jackets combine protection against the elements with sufficient ventilation for active gameplay.

 Key technical points: